rit-sse/WebsiteTheSSEquel/documentation/EnvironmentSetup.md

 If any step fails, fix or document why it is intentionally skipped.

 1. Install Node.js.
-This repo defaults to Node.js `25.9.0` for forward-compatibility testing and also supports Node.js `24.x` LTS for contributors who prefer the current long-term support line.
+GitHub workers and the Next.js Docker image use Node.js `24.x` LTS by default.
+The repository root still uses Node.js `25.9.0` for forward-compatibility testing.

    > [!NOTE]
    > We recommend using [`fnm`](https://www.fnmnode.com/guide/install.html) so your shell automatically switches to the default version in [`next/.nvmrc`](../next/.nvmrc) when you enter the app directory.